Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Replicated Simulated Annealing

 The idea beyond RSA is to simulate $y$ replicas (copies) of the system coupled together with ferromagnetic coupling (i.e.\ replicas prefer to be in similar configurations).
 The corresponding energy function is the following

 where $\gamma$ controls the intensity of the ferromagnetic coupling between replicas, that we decided to scale by a factor $y$ in order to get a well defined limit when $y\to\infty$.
+The idea of simulating different replicas is not new in the use of SA for inference problems \cite{hu2012phase}, and the correlation among replicas was also used to modify the underlying graph \cite{hu2012replica}.
+The novelty in the RSA is that the different replicas do not evolve independently but are coupled together.
+This is a practical way to probe states that dominate not the original free-energy, but a modified free-energy where the contribution of local entropy is enhanced.

-RSA works exactly as SA: we start at a high enough temperature from random independent configurations for each replica.
+From a practical point of view, RSA works exactly as SA: we start at a high enough temperature from random independent configurations for each replica.
 Each MCS consists in the attempt to change the color of each variable in each replica, according to the energy in Eq.~(\ref{eq:RSA_H}).
 After each MCS the temperature is decreased by $dT$.
 In all our numerical experiments we set $\gamma=1$ (a complete study of the optimal value of $\gamma$ could be performed, but it is beyond the scope of the present work).

 The lowering of the temperature forces the system to look for lower energy configurations, both reducing the number of monochromatic edges in each replica and increasing the similarity between replicas.
 In this way, RSA should converge towards low energy states of large entropy, as larger clusters of solutions can more easily accommodate $y\gg 1$ replicas.
 The reason why this should favor the planted cluster of solutions against the glassy states is that beyond $c_c$ the planted cluster has the largest entropy: in fact, glassy states are many, but the entropy of each glassy state is relatively small, such that their total entropy is not larger than the one of the states dominating the thermodynamics.
 This picture is not limited to the present problem and generalizes to other inference problems where the signal competes with many more random ``glassy'' configurations.